ModernHumanAnatomy/MHACapstone/docs/MHA-poster-guidelines.md

 - Typeface: sans-serif (eg. Arial or Helvetica)
 - Title: 80 pt
-- Section Headers: 70-point
+- Section Headers: 70 pt

 ### Image Resolution

-Images should be 300 dpi
+Images should be 300 dpi to ensure high-quality printing and avoid pixelation.
+To check the resolution of an image, right-click on the file, select "Properties" (Windows) or "Get Info" (Mac), and look for the DPI or resolution details under the "Details" or "More Info" tab.

 ### Convert to PDF